IVI-M/R-Ottawa/meetups.md

 2020/04/29: (we will try to record this session, so you can follow it off-line)

-- Jump start to coding in R
+- Jump start to coding in R (on you
 - Programming together online in rstudio.cloud (requires gmail or any other email to login)
 - Doing tutorial from rstudio together (starting from https://rstudio.com/)